circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 order: 55
 ---

-This document explains how to build Docker images for deploying elsewhere or for further testing and how to start services in remote docker containers in the following sections:
+This document explains how to build Docker images for deployment elsewhere or further testing, and how to start services in a remote docker environment.

 * TOC
 {:toc}